jo-tm/sloth-vdf-gpp/README.md

 ## Performance

-Approx 400 steps per second on a Macbook Pro Intel.
+Approx 400 steps per second on a Macbook Pro Intel for the 1024 bits version.

 ```bash
 $ time ./main